tomasferrarisenda/bootstrap-lab/README.md

 <br/>

 ## Important
+- You're going to need my DockerHub and GitHub credentials, not ideal, but working around this would open up many potential errors.
+There's nothing important in DockerHub and nor in that GitHub account, so I'll share them with you in the email.
 - There's further (informal) notes.
 You can find them [here](/notes.md).
-- You're going to need my DockerHub and GitHub credentials, not ideal, but working around this would open up many potential errors.
-There's nothing important in DockerHub and the GitHub token is read-only, so I'll share them with you in the email.

 <br/>
 <br/>